Canada’s hiring trends for renewable energy projects

 In 2019, roughly 18.7 million people were working in Canada, of which, about 620,100 (3.3%) were environmental employees.

-According to a Environmental Labour Demand Outlook, this sector will grow 8% by 2029, in Canada.
-The document highlighted that environmental roles are present in every region and occupation, offering a broad range of job opportunities
+According to an Environmental Labour Demand Outlook, this sector will grow 8% by 2029 in Canada.
+The document highlighted that environmental roles are present in every region and occupation, offering a broad range of job opportunities.

 Here you can see the highlights of the Environmental Labour Demand Outlook:

 The combination of new jobs and the environmental replacement demand may contribute as many as 233,500 job openings by 2029.
 Close to 30% of the current workforce is poised to retire within the next decade.

 The demand for environmental workers will impact every region and every occupation.